 Mark shared that, “We need to get the truck out there.
 We need people to see it and to drive it.”
 Atlis plans to work closely with the owners of those early vehicles to refine the manufacturing process and if needed, the design of the vehicle before ramping up production

 For more information about Atlis, its truck or its rolling chassis, head over to the official Atlis website to make a reservation or hop on over to its Start Engine crowdfunding site to invest directly in the company.
 This article does not constitute investment advice.
 As with any investment, you should seek the advice of a professional financial advisor before making investments.

-Disclaimer: This article was sponsored by Atlis Motor Vehicles.
+Disclaimer: This article was sponsored by Atlis Motor Vehicles; all image courtesy of Atlis Motor Vehicles.
 While we at CleanTechnica do like to promote companies and technologies we think are helping the world and have a bright future, we do not provide investment advice — use your own judgement or consult an investment professional if you are thinking about putting investment into a company or project.